dameekoh/cattymap/README.md

 | Backend ( Database and Storage ) |  Zhi Lin     |

 ## Main Challenges and How We Overcame Them
-- Making sure that cats within range and cats on legend changes according to users' location when they are moving.
+- Making sure that cats within range and cats on legend changes according to users' location when they are moving
   + Solution: Take advantage of the reactivity in Svelte, where they automatically update the DOM based on the changes to the state variables.
-- Dynamic app updates based on user interactions.
+- Dynamic app updates based on user interactions
   + Solution: Use onValue when we fetch from database
-- Making a multi-page app in SvelteKit.
+- Routing - Navigating between different pages
-  + Solution: We learned it!
+  + Solution: Sveltekit
-- Promises and asynchronous functions can be confusing.
+- Promises and asynchronous functions can be confusing
-  + Solution: We understand it better now, but sometimes we have to go through trial and error.
+  + Solution: We understand it better now, but sometimes we have to go through trial and error
 - Have difficulties uploading pictures to Firebase
   + Solution: We cannot upload pictures to Firebase using the school WiFi.
+- Managing CSS Styling
+  + Solution: daisyUI
-- Had a hard time styling the application to how we want it to look like
+- Deciding whether we want it to be a social media or game app
+  + Solution: We discussed it amongst ourselves and decided that social media is a better approach
+- Deciding the interaction.
+It is hard to come up with a fun and engaging interaction
+- Collaboration with git can be a little messy.
+We need to improve our collaborative practices
+- Integrating Camera and file input
+  + Solution: handle HTML requests with promises and use existing `sendDB()` function
+- Having filters on pictures
+  + Solution: CSSgram
+- We want to generate different cat pictures randomly on the register/log in page
+  + Solution: Cat As A Service

 ## New things learnt
 - navigator.geolocation API